logo

 “Wait a moment to hear my point first!
 I’ve got something really important to tell you,” I went on quickly when I saw the bastard wanted to hit me.
 And after saying it, without further explanation, I turned around and leisurely walked to the fridge in the small kitchenette in the corner.
 Since it was a dead end and I couldn’t escape from there, the two scumbags did nothing to stop me.
 Nevertheless, I was too nervous, and the entire time, I expected a bullet in the back of my head.

 Finally, I raised my eyes and looked awkwardly at my captors.
-They had just started to recover from their surprise and they were eager to see what I would do next.
+They had just started recovering from their surprise and were eager to see what I would do next.
 Unfortunately, I had no idea what to do next and was fully aware I was running out of time.
 Being desperate, I just hurled the beer at Bob before I had the chance to screw it up again.
 This time, everything worked as planned, but the bastard was quick, and he dodged the bottle, which broke into the wall behind his back.

 Naturally, my fifth bullet flew to Bob again, and it nearly knocked him out because he made the mistake of going for it—just like an impatient catcher who was already pissed by my total incompetence at throwing.
-However, in the last moment, he came to his senses and dodged again, letting the bottle bounce off his hands safely.
+However, in the last moment, he came to his senses and dodged, letting the bottle bounce off his hands safely.

 By old tradition, I directed my sixth and seventh missiles to Larry, who, by the way, was already falling asleep with boredom, and as for the eighth bomb, well, I accidentally knocked its neck against the edge of the sink, and it went off prematurely, spilling its contents unspectacularly at my feet.

-I sighed desperately and looked around dejectedly because my little show seemed over now.
+I sighed desperately and looked around dejectedly because now my little show seemed over.
 On the refrigerator shelves, there were only two cucumbers, a banana, an old slice of pizza, and some yellow cheese, but they all smiled apologetically at me, assuring me that I wouldn’t win any battle even if I had them on my side.
 They weren’t even rated on the Mohs hardness scale, so I had to believe them and leave them alone.

 He took a handkerchief out of his pocket to wipe his face and sat in the armchair, putting his gun on the table.
 He groaned painfully as he cleaned his nose but didn’t express any unpleasant intentions concerning my well-being—not for now, at least.
-The drug dealer just mumbled under his breath with the handkerchief still pressed to his face, “You’re such a terrible loser, Mellrow!
+The drug dealer just mumbled under his breath with the handkerchief still pressed to his face, “You’re such a loser, Mellrow!
 I’ve never seen such an incompetent dick as you in my entire life.
 And I wonder in what state of mental derangement you’ve actually decided to become a detective in the first place.”

 “It was only a tactical move,” I explained instead.
 “I did it to make you underestimate me, just as you did!”